apagade/Test/gitlab-assignment.md

 This branch is a snapshot of the `master` at that current date and time.
 Any changes to `master` will not be reflected in this branch and vis-a-versa.

-We can verify which branch we're on by using `git branch` command.
+We can verify which branch we're on by using the `git branch` command.
 The output will show an asterisk `*` beside the currently checked out branch:
  ```
 $ git branch
   master
 * new-feature-branch
 ```

-Now that we have created new feature branch we can make our changes to the code locally.
+Now that we have created a new feature branch we can make our changes to the code locally.
 After the changes are done we can commit changes to this branch.

 The `git status` command displays the state of the working directory and the staging area.
 It helps us track which files have been created/modified/changed/deleted.
 For example:
 ```